 Here’s about how much you can anticipate to pay when you’re installing a ductless mini-split.

-One of the most popular sizes is a 12,000 BTU mini-split.
-This will heat and cool approximately 450–550 square feet, or roughly the size of a studio apartment.
+One of the most often installed sizes is a 12,000 BTU mini-split.
+This will heat and cool approximately 450–550 square feet, or about the size of a studio apartment.

-- Installing a concrete slab for the outdoor condenser, $75–$300.
+- Installing a concrete area for the outdoor condenser, $75–$300.